xieweiAlex/English_Learning/words/2022/words-Aug.md

 I was happy enough to **laze** about on the beach.
 I'm her Uber driver, your nanny still in the car.
-She dozed off on the way here.
+She **dozed off** on the way here.
 This comes in **full cycle**.

 We don't need to **stint** ourselves—have some more!
 He did a **stint** abroad early in his career.

-Love is debauch thing, people are frustrated can not play. -
+Love is **debauch** thing, people are frustrated can not play. -

-Wall Street saw a stampede of buyers on Wednesday, as signs of cooling inflation sent the major averages soaring.
+Wall Street saw a **stampede** of buyers on Wednesday, as signs of cooling inflation sent the major averages soaring. -
-Following a three-week trial and more than eight days of deliberations, two former JPMorgan (JPM) employees have been found guilty in a landmark case over futures market manipulation.
+Following a three-week trial and more than eight days of **deliberations**, two former JPMorgan (JPM) employees have been found guilty in a landmark case over futures market manipulation.
 Sometimes I'd like to **chuck it all** and go fishing.

 In typical PR fashion, Musk **overlaid** the recent selling with a host of product announcements.